hitvoice/notes/knowledge/deep learning/architectures.md

 - document frequency < threshold

 What to do with them
-- Set to zero (when unknown categories do not matter)
+- set to zero (when unknown categories do not matter)
-- Use one learnable vector as the embedding of OOV
+- use one learnable vector as the embedding of OOV
 - hash to one of N random embeddings
 ## Sequence Encoding
 ### Recurrent Neural Networks